vinodhn/A_Star_Pathfinding/README.md

 Simple A* Pathfinding and Visualization in Python

 # To Run Program:
-Download AStar.py and window.py
+Download AStar.py and main.py
 -AStar.py is the pathfinding file.
-Once it finds the path, it will print it out as a list of tuples in console/ -window.py is called once the path is found and will create a visual of the path.
+Once it finds the path, it will return a list of tuples (coordinates) that the GUI will show

+-main.py is the main file of this program.
+You run this file, set a start node, end node, wall nodes, then press start.
+The program will find a path and then print it out in the console (in this commit only)

 # Sources:
 -I used the PDF linked below to learn about the algorithm and create the prototype in this repo